 The Board of Directors has a standing Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee.
 Each of these committees has the composition described in the table below and the responsibilities described in the sections below.
-The Board of Directors has adopted a written charter for each committee of the Board of Directors which can be found on the "Investor Relations-Governance" section of our corporate website www.diamedica.com.
+The Board of Directors has adopted a written charter for each committee of the Board of Directors which can be found on the "Investor Relations-Governance-Governance Documents" section of our corporate website www.diamedica.com and which each committee reviews and assesses on an annual basis.
 The Board of Directors from time to time may establish other committees.

-The following table summarizes the current membership of each of our three board committees.
+The following table summarizes the current membership of each of our three Board committees.

-Audit Compensation Nominating and Corporate

-Director Committee Committee Governance Committee
+Director Audit Committee Compensation Committee Nominating and Corporate Governance Committee

-Amy Burroughs • •

 Michael Giuffre, M.D.
 Chair •

+Richard Kuntz, M.D., M.Sc.

+Tanya Lewis •

 James Parsons Chair •

 Rick Pauls

 Richard Pilnik • Chair

-Charles Semba, M.D. • •
+Charles Semba M D • •